gauravj1991/python-test-ci/README.md

 # python-test-ci
-a demo of continuous integration and deployment using heroku
+a demo of mock, unit testing and continuous integration